qodeone/uikitty-site/docs/pages/javascript.md

 Sometimes, components like Grid or Tab are hidden in the markup.
 This may happen when used in combination with the Switcher, Modal or Dropdown.
 Once they become visible, they need to adjust or fix their height and other dimensions.

-UIkit offers several ways of updating a component.
+UIkitty offers several ways of updating a component.
 Omitting the `event` parameter will trigger an `update` event.

 ```js
 // Calls the update hook on all registered instances.